 Ports and harbors are vital to trade for the U.S. economy, help position the U.S. as a leader in global trade and are essential to national security.
 As international trade continues to grow, we anticipate that U.S. ports will need to build larger dock space and deepen their channels to accommodate larger container, dry bulk and liquid cargo ships in order to remain globally competitive.
-According to the American Association of Port Authorities projects that this volume will double between 2007 and 2022.
+According to the American Association of Port Authorities over 99% of US cargo is moved through domestic ports and waterways, handling more than 2.5 billion tons of domestic and international trade annually.
+Moreover, the Association of Port Authorities projects that this volume will double between 2007 and 2022.
 To compensate for substantial increases in cargo traffic, U.S. ports plan to spend several billion for the overall modernization of cargo processing facilities, other infrastructure improvements and dredging.